 The Federal Fair Labor Standards Act (FLSA) was passed in 1938.
 The law, which has been amended many times since its start, is responsible for setting wage and hour limits.
 The FLSA is in place for employers who either have annual sales of over $500,000 or who are working in interstate commerce.

 What Negative Impacts Result from Forced Overtime?

-There is a downside to mandatory overtime.
-While extra pay is a positive result, the negative implications will take a toll in many ways.
+There is a downside to mandatory overtime, though.
+While extra pay is a positive result, the negative implications can take a toll in many ways.